-- Keep your computer software, device drivers, and operating system up-to-date.
-See "Keeping your computer current" on page 24. - Empty your recycle bin on a regular basis. - Clean out your Inbox, Sent Items, and Deleted Items folders in your e-mail application on a regular basis. - Clean up files and free up storage drive space and memory space occasionally to prevent performance problems.
-See "Performance problems" on page 47. - Keep a log book.
+- Empty your recycle bin on a regular basis. - Use the disk defragmentation or disk optimization feature of your operating system occasionally to prevent performance problems caused by an excessive number of fragmented files. - Clean out your Inbox, Sent Items, and Deleted Items folders in your e-mail application on a regular basis. - Back up critical data regularly on removable media memory, such as discs and USB storage devices, and store the removable media in a safe location.
+The frequency of making backup copies depends on how critical the data is to you or your business. - Back up your data on the storage drive regularly.
+See "Recovery information" on page 53. - Keep your computer software, device drivers, and operating system up-to-date.
+See "Keeping your computer current" on page 26. - Keep a log book.
 Entries might include major software or hardware changes, device-driver updates, intermittent problems and what you did to resolve them, and other issues you might have experienced.
 The cause of a problem might be change in hardware, change in software, or any other actions that might have taken place.
-A log book can help you or a Lenovo technician determine the cause of a problem. - Back up your data on the storage drive regularly.
-You can restore the storage drive from a backup.
+A log book can help you or a Lenovo technician determines the cause of a problem. - Create Product Recovery discs.
+See "Recovery information" on page 53 for more information about using Product Recovery discs to restore the hard disk drive to the factory-default settings. - Create rescue media using discs or USB storage devices as early as possible.
+You can use a rescue medium to recover from failures that prevent you from gaining access to the Windows environment or the Rescue and Recovery workspace on your hard disk drive.